arminherling/Caracal/README.md

 Caracal is an imperative, compiled programming language designed with a focus on simple and enjoyable syntax with sensible defaults.
 The goal is a statically typed language that feels like a dynamically typed language thanks to type inference.

-## Features
+## Goals
+- Good sensible defaults
-- Static typing
+- Powerful generics
+- Low barrier for test integration
-- Type inference
+- Native compilation
+- Maybe not too ugly syntax

 ## Roadmap
 The current focus is on getting a minimal version up and running.
 For that, I'm generating C++ code, later on I'm probably gonna use LLVM.